JICE

 http://en.nagoya-u.ac.jp/academics/campus_life/housing/index.html

-The University Library, which possesses all library materials and maintains the union catalog of all books and journals in the university, offers circulation and book retrieval through an ID card system and reference services, including inter-library loan, photocopying, and computer-based information retrieval.
+The University Library: The University Library, which possesses all library materials and maintains the union catalog of all books and journals in the university, offers circulation and book retrieval through an ID card system and reference services, including inter-library loan, photocopying, and computer-based information retrieval.
 For language education and other educational and research purposes, the University Library has access to satellite TV channels, including CNN News, CCTV, and KBS.
-The Central Library contains 1,000 reading desks in the open-stack area.
+The Central Library has 1,000 reading desks in the open-stack area.
 Group study rooms, individual study rooms, computer labs, seminar rooms, an information corner, and an audio-visual room are also available.
 For further information, please visit this webpage:

 http://en.nagoya-u.ac.jp/about_nu/admin/sch/deta/nul.html